StarfallProjects/sequelize-aiven-demo/TUTORIAL.md

 With the SQL query: `SELECT * FROM Books WHERE authorName LIKE '%ratch%'`.

 Neither is especially complex, both are readable.
 But the Sequelize version follows a pattern that is already familiar to JavaScript developers, and may cause a little less friction when coding.

+## Wrap up

+Hopefully, the brief discussion of the pros and cons of ORMs, and the examples from Sequelize, will help you decide whether using an ORM is right for your project.
+ORMs are available across many programming languages, and can support a huge range of databases.
+If you build something cool with an ORM and an Aiven database, we'd love to hear about it!